Case Study of Stroke: Assisting a 62-year-old to live independently after Physical Therapy

 Following stabilisation, the patient was relocated to a specialised stroke rehab unit.
 The main goal is to regain her strength, balance and independence through intensive physical rehabilitation and progressive programs.

-Phase 1: Acute Rehabilitation (Week 1–3)
+Phase 1: Immediate Rehabilitation (Week 1–3)

-• Breathing and endurance exercises
+• Breathing exercises and some conditioning,

 Phase 2: Early Mobilisation (Week 4–6)

-• Active-assisted exercises
+• Active-assistive exercises вала

-• Balance training with a therapy ball
+• Balance exercises with a Therapy ball

 • Gait training with a walker

-• Speech therapy 2 x per week
+• Speech therapy 2 times per week

-Phase 3: Strength & Endurance Development (Week 7–10)
+Phase 3: Strength and Endurance Phase (Week 7–10)

-• Speech and occupational therapy practice continues
+• Speech and occupational therapy continue robustly

 Medical Treatments:

-• Aspirin (75 mg daily), Stroke prevention
+• Aspirin (75 mg daily) helps in the prevention of strokes

 • Statins manage cholesterol